Data-driven core collapse supernova multilateration with first neutrino events: Introduction

 \section{Introduction}

-The collapse of a massive star in the Milky Way is a unique opportunity rich with physics on topics spanning astrophysics, cosmology, and fundamental particle physics\footnote{See, for instance, \cite{koshio2022snowmass2021topicalgroup,Furusawa:2022ktu,Arcones:2016euo}, and recent articles such as \cite{visinelli2024neutrinosbendconsequencesultralight,lella2024supernovalimitsqcdaxionlike,li2024lowenergysupernovaconstraintsmillicharged}.}.
+The collapse of a massive star in the Milky Way is a unique opportunity rich with physics on topics spanning astrophysics, cosmology, nuclear physics, and fundamental particle physics\footnote{See, for instance, \cite{koshio2022snowmass2021topicalgroup,Furusawa:2022ktu,Arcones:2016euo}, and recent articles such as \cite{visinelli2024neutrinosbendconsequencesultralight,lella2024supernovalimitsqcdaxionlike,li2024lowenergysupernovaconstraintsmillicharged}.}.
 At the same time, it is an exceedingly rare phenomenon, with rates estimated to be around $1.63\pm 0.46$ per century~\cite{Rozwadowska:2020nab}.
-In order to take maximal advantage of the next Galactic core-collapse supernova (CCSN), the upgrade of the SuperNova Early Warning System (SNEWS2.0)~\cite{SNEWS:2020tbu} aims to utilize the burst of neutrinos, which precedes electromagnetic radiation by minutes to hours, to alert the world's observatories.
+In order to take maximal advantage of the next Galactic core-collapse supernova (CCSN), the upgrade of the SuperNova Early Warning System (SNEWS2.0)~\cite{SNEWS:2020tbu} aims to utilize the burst of neutrinos, which precedes electromagnetic radiation by minutes to hours, to alert the world's observers.
 The SNEWS2.0 network also aims to use the relative arrival times of the neutrino bursts at each detector to point back to the supernova and guide follow-up observations.

 The idea of multilateration (or, informally, ``triangulation'') using the neutrino arrival times has been explored by multiple authors~\cite{Beacom:1998fj,Muhlbeier:2013gwa,Brdar:2018zds,Linzer:2019swe,Coleiro:2020vyj}.
 One of the simplest methods is to use the first observed events to determine the time differences between detector observations.
 For this method to be effective, the background should be negligible, which is a reasonable assumption for many underground detectors on the approximately ten-second timescale of a supernova burst.
 In addition to its simplicity, the method has the added advantages of being fast as well as relatively independent of supernova models, and thus works in almost all circumstances.
-It is expected, of course, that pointing accuracy will ultimately be dominated by neutrino-electron elastic scattering events in large detectors such as Super-Kamiokande~\cite{Super-Kamiokande:2024pmv} and DUNE~\cite{DUNE:2024ptd}, but simple multilateration through a combination of detectors can provide added quickness and robustness to the search for a multi-messenger counterpart.
+It is expected, of course, that pointing accuracy will ultimately be dominated by neutrino-electron elastic scattering events in large detectors such as Super-Kamiokande~\cite{Super-Kamiokande:2024pmv} and DUNE~\cite{DUNE:2024ptd}, which expect pointing precisions between 3 and 7 degrees for a distance of 10~kpc, depending on supernova model, but simple multilateration through a combination of detectors can provide added quickness and robustness to the search for multi-messenger counterparts.